"Located on the Lincolnshire coast, Skegness is one of England's oldest and most popular seaside resorts"

 The beach is also dog-friendly from October to April, so you can bring the pooch for a bracing run on the beach!

-This is an internationally recognised nature reserve covering 3 miles of coast from Skegness to The Wash.
+This is an internationally recognised nature reserve covering three miles of coast from Skegness to The Wash.

 Featuring an impressive variety of local wildlife, the reserve is home to;

-The reserve is open all year and the new Visitor Centre is open from 10am to 4pm.
+The reserve is open all year and the Visitor Centre is open from 10am to 4pm.